Teachers unions around the world clash with governments over coronavirus and school reopening plans

 From the front line to the picket line

-Public sector teachers unions around the world vary widely in role and makeup, shaped in part by local regulations, state-labor relations and the climate for political dissent.
-But a common thread ties many of them together: opposition to policies that have eroded public education, said Ellen David Friedman of Labor Notes, a Detroit-based grass roots labor organization.
+Public-sector teachers unions around the world vary widely in role and makeup, shaped in part by local regulations, state-labor relations and the climate for political dissent.
+But a common thread ties many of them together: opposition to policies that have eroded public education, said Ellen David Friedman of Labor Notes, a grass-roots labor organization based in Detroit.

 “We are now at a crisis moment where all over the world people are realizing the centrality of public education,” she said.
 “Teachers unions are the last line of defense.”